Towards a Multi-Embodied Grasping Agent: Experiments

-where $\theta_i$ is the angle between the normals at the $i$-th contact pair.
-Although this optimization in some cases yields a stable grasp in only one to two percent of attempts, its key advantage is its generality; a single, parallelizable method can synthesize a large quantity of grasps in a single batch for any dexterous gripper.
+For the Panda and ViperX parallel-jaw grippers, we employ the Antipodal~\cite{billion} grasp generation method to collect 5,000 grasps per object.
+For the dexterous grippers (DEX-EE, Allegro, and Shadow Hand), we leverage a differentiable kinematics model implemented in JAX~\cite{jax2018github}, identical to the one used in our main method.
+We define a set of potential contact points on each gripper's fingertips.
+For each object, we first sample 10\,cm grasping regions by applying FPS to the object's surface points.
+Within each region, we randomly select target contact points on the object and corresponding target points on the gripper's fingers; object contact points are slightly offset from the surface to mitigate initial collisions.
+We then solve for the corresponding joint configurations via gradient descent by minimizing an objective function.
+The loss terms consist of a positional consistency loss and an angular deviation between surface normals on the fingertips.
+Using this single parallelizable method, we can synthesize a large quantity of grasps in a single batch for the used dexterous grippers.
 Grasp stability is validated in the MuJoCo~\cite{todorov2012mujoco} physics simulator.
 A candidate grasp is first checked for collisions.
 If collision-free, the gripper is closed, and a series of impulse forces are applied to the object.
 A grasp is deemed stable if the gripper maintains contact throughout all checks.
 This impulse-based procedure is significantly faster than the shaking-motion approach used in~\cite{freiberg2025diffusion}, while empirically showing more stable grasps.
 Finally, the validated stable grasps are placed back into the cluttered scenes, following the final data processing steps of~\cite{freiberg2025diffusion}.
 Table~\ref{tab:dataset_composition} summarizes the total number of grasps generated for each gripper.
 Due to their geometric complexity and higher degrees of freedom, the dexterous grippers consequently have a lower final grasp density per scene in our dataset.
-In total, our generated dataset encompasses about 22\,500 scenes with over 200 objects sourced from the Google Scanned Objects (GSO) \cite{downs2022google} and YCB \cite{calli2015ycb} dataset.
-Each scene contains one to seven objects and includes up to 1\,500 grasps.
+In total, our generated dataset encompasses 25{,}000 scenes with over 200 objects sourced from the Google Scanned Objects \cite{downs2022google} and YCB \cite{calli2015ycb} datasets.
+Each scene contains one to seven objects and includes up to 1{,}500 grasps.